SAP/spartacus-docs/_pages/dev/features/quick-order.md

 #### Quick Order Page

-The **Quick Order** page shows a form to add new products and a list of added products to quick order with basic information about the product like image, name, stock information, price and the quantities.
+The **Quick Order** page shows a form to add new products and a list of added products containing information like the image, name, stock information, price, and the quantities.

 On the list, you can modify products quantity or remove a single product.
 Also at the bottom of the page, there are two action buttons.
 You can clear the list or add all products to the active cart.